navinskyy/encrypting-thunderbird/README.md

 Confirm the import.

-Verify that the yourname public key appears in the OpenPGP Key Manager.
+Verify that the yourname public key appears.

-Verification
+✅ Checkpoint

 You should be able to locate a key associated with:

 yourname@bdo.ph.com

-✉️ Sending the Encrypted Email
+✉️ SEND AN ENCRYPTED EMAIL

-Step 7 — Compose an Encrypted Email
+07 · Compose an Encrypted Email

 On the cs Thunderbird VM:

+Field

+Enter

+To:

+yourname@bdo.ph.com

+Subject:

+OpenPGP Encryption Test

+Message:

+This is an OpenPGP encryption test.

+Steps

 Click Write / Compose.

-Enter the recipient:
+Enter the recipient.

-To: yourname@bdo.ph.com

-Enter the subject:
+Enter the subject.

-Subject: OpenPGP Encryption Test

-Enter a test message:
+Enter the test message.

-This is an OpenPGP encryption test.

 Enable Encrypt.

-Thunderbird should identify the yourname public key as the key used for encryption.
+Confirm that Thunderbird identifies the yourname public key for encryption.

-If Thunderbird Reports "No Key Available"
+If "No Key Available" Appears

-Verify:
+Check:

 cs Thunderbird
       │
       ▼
 OpenPGP Key Manager
       │
       ▼
-yourname public key
+yourname PUBLIC KEY
       │
       ▼
 yourname@bdo.ph.com

-If the key is missing, import the yourname-public.asc file again.
+If the key is missing, import yourname-public.asc.

-Step 8 — Send the Encrypted Email
+08 · Send the Encrypted Email

-After Thunderbird confirms that encryption is available:
+Once Thunderbird confirms that encryption is available:

 Review the recipient.

-Confirm that Encrypt is enabled.
+Confirm Encrypt is enabled.

 Click Send Encrypted.

-The message is sent using OpenPGP encryption.
+┌──────┐

-cs
+│  cs  │
+└──┬───┘
    │
- │ Encrypt
+   │ 🔒 Encrypt
- │
    ▼
+┌───────────────────────┐
-yourname PUBLIC KEY
+│ YOURNAME PUBLIC KEY   │
+└───────────┬───────────┘
             │
             ▼
+┌───────────────────────┐
-ENCRYPTED EMAIL
+│ 🔒 ENCRYPTED EMAIL    │
+└───────────┬───────────┘
             │
+            │ 🔓 Decrypt
             ▼
+┌───────────────────────┐
-yourname PRIVATE KEY
+│ YOURNAME PRIVATE KEY  │
+└───────────┬───────────┘
             │
             ▼
+       📖 READABLE
-READABLE MESSAGE
+          MESSAGE

-[!IMPORTANT]
-The recipient's corresponding private key is required to decrypt the message.
+🔐 The recipient's corresponding private key is required to decrypt the message.

-[!NOTE]
-Encryption protects the message contents while the message is being stored or transmitted.
-The recipient's Thunderbird may automatically decrypt it after receiving it if the required private key is available.

-🔎 Verification
+🔎 VERIFICATION

-Step 9 — Verify That the Message Is Encrypted
+09 · Verify That the Message Is Encrypted

 Open the received message in Thunderbird.

 Look for the OpenPGP indicator or message security information.

-A correctly encrypted message can show information similar to:
+A correctly encrypted message may show:

-Message Is Encrypted
+🔒 Message Is Encrypted

-Thunderbird may also display information about the decryption key, such as:
+Thunderbird may also display information about the decryption key:

 Your decryption key:
 0x...

-If Thunderbird displays:
+A status such as:

-Good Digital Signature
+✓ Good Digital Signature
-Message Is Encrypted
+🔒 Message Is Encrypted

-the OpenPGP status information confirms that the message was encrypted.
+provides OpenPGP security information confirming encryption.

-Verification Checklist
+✅ Verification Table

-Check
+Test

-Expected
+Expected Result

-Recipient address
+Recipient

 yourname@bdo.ph.com